JacksonBailey/wheel/collections/NOTES.md

 Specifications
 --------------

-A type `Sub` is a behavioral subtype of a type `Type` if each behavior allowed by the specification of `Sub` is also allowed by the specification of `Type`.
+A type `Sub` is a behavioral subtype of a type `Super` if each behavior allowed by the specification of `Sub` is also allowed by the specification of `Super`.
 More elegantly, for type `Sub` to be a behavioral subtype of type `Super`, [ref][2]

 1. `Sub`'s invariants imply `Super`'s invariants. ***This means stronger invariants.***